tdurouchoux/dsview_vault/topics/Concept/Agentic Pipelines.md

 type: Concept
 ---

-A framework that allows AI models to leverage tools and perform complex workflows through branching and looping.
+A framework that allows LLMs to leverage tools and perform complex workflows through branching and looping.